 The onset of World War II, as well as further outbreaks of polio, further advanced the demand for the rehabilitation professional and facilitated the development of professional practice throughout the 1950s and 1960s.6 The evolution of the profession in the latter half of the twentieth century and the early part of the twenty-first century cannot be separated from the changes in the educational and licensing requirements, as well as the growth of the professional association, all of which facilitated the advance of both practice and research.

 The origin of physical therapist education began during World War I with 15 “reconstruction aid” training programs developed by the US Army.5 Around the same time, special training for those involved in the care of children with poliomyelitis or “infantile paralysis” was initiated in Boston by an Orthopedic Surgeon, Robert Lovett.
 Many women who trained within the Army system and those trained to treat children with poliomyelitis were the early leaders of the profession.

 Educational requirements to practice as a physical therapist were elevated over the twentieth century.
-Minimum degree requirements evolved from certificate level programs in the early twentieth century, where training was primarily based in the hospital setting, to baccalaureate degree programs in the 1960s, housed primarily in academic colleges ...
+Minimum degree requirements evolved from certificate level programs in the early twentieth century, where training was primarily based in the hospital setting, to baccalaureate degree programs in the 1960s, housed primarily ...